 They say that in India you don’t marry a person, you marry into their family.
-Dr. Rima Mukherji, Consultant Psychiatrist at Woodlands Multi-Speciality Hospital, Kolkata, holds up a mirror to the prevalent churning taking place in our society – from the expectations the husband and in-laws have from the wife/daughter-in-law to the manner in which boys are still being raised.
+Dr Rima Mukherji, the Consultant Psychiatrist at Woodlands Multi-Speciality Hospital, Kolkata, holds up a mirror to the prevalent churning taking place in our society – from the expectations the husband and in-laws have from the wife/daughter-in-law to how boys are still being raised.

 So, the wife said, “You knew I used to wear Western clothes before I got married.
 You knew everything – but at that time you did not tell me that these are going to crop up as issues in your family.”
 And she went back to her parents’ house.
 An educated woman, who is being judged, tends to react.
 Sometimes, she tends to do what she wants to do.

 The husband was completely confused.
 On one hand, he wanted a completely hip, hot girl to show off before his friends but the conflict at home was that his family considered the same wife to be a woman with loose morals.
 She did not have loose morals; she simply did not fit into a stereotype.

 Yes, she does everything but…

 There are very few families who would not crib about the daughter-in-law.
 They will always say it is her fault that she is not able to adjust.
 “Yes, she is very educated, yes she earns a lot of money, yes she is a corporate head, but she doesn’t take care of my son’s needs” (they will say).